cdrini/v8.dev/src/blog/understanding-ecmascript-part-2.md

 > 1. Let `arg` be `?
 GetValue(ref)`.
 > 1. Return a List whose sole item is `arg`.

 `o2.foo` doesn't look like an `AssignmentExpression` but it is one, so this production is applicable.
-[Extra content explaining why it's an `AssignmentExpression`](/blog/extras/understanding-ecmascript-part-2-extra).
+To find out why, you can check out this [extra content](/blog/extras/understanding-ecmascript-part-2-extra), but it's not strictly necessary at this point.

-So, the `AssignmentExpression` is `o2.foo`. `ref`, the result of evaluating `o2.foo`, is the above mentioned Reference.
-Now we call `GetValue` on it.
+The `AssignmentExpression` in step 1 is `o2.foo`. `ref`, the result of evaluating `o2.foo`, is the above mentioned Reference.
+In step 2 we call `GetValue` on it.
 Thus, we know that the Object internal method `[[Get]]` will get invoked, and the prototype chain walk will occur.

 ## Summary